I’m a parent

 Most children who are being sexually abused don’t tell anyone about it at the time.
 So it’s important to look out for signs.
 You might notice changes in their behaviour, mood and appearance, or be concerned about the behaviour of someone around them.

 These changes don’t always mean that a child is being sexually abused.
 But it’s best to reach out for support if you have concerns as there may be other things going on for the child or young person like bullying, anxiety or health concerns.
 And these signs may not always be present.
-Scroll down to learn about the importance of talking regularly with your child and some tips on how to make these talks count.
+Scroll down to learn about the importance of talking regularly with a child and some tips on how to make these talks count.

 Sexualised language or behaviour